-- Role: Calcium ions play a central role in excitation contraction coupling, where the influx of calcium triggers muscle contraction. - Effect: Calcium influx into cardiac cells during the action potential causes the release of more calcium from intracellular stores, leading to muscle contraction.
-Calcium imbalances can affect the strength and rhythm of contractions, contributing to various heart conditions.
+- Calcium influx into cardiac cells during the action potential causes the release of more calcium from intracellular stores, leading to muscle contraction. - Calcium imbalances can affect the strength and rhythm of contractions, contributing to various heart conditions.

-Chloride (Cl):
+Chloride (CI):

+Role:

+Chloride ions help maintain the electrochemical balance across cardiac cell membranes, contributing to the resting potential.

+Effect:

-- Role: Chloride ions help maintain the electrochemical balance across cardiac cell membranes, contributing to the resting potential. - Effect: While chloride's direct role in cardiac function is not as extensively studied as other ions, disruptions in chloride levels can potentially influence the electrical balance of cells and their excitability.
+While chloride's direct role in cardiac function is not as extensively studied as other ions, disruptions in chloride levels can potentially influence the electrical balance of cells and their excitability.

-Metabolism of Cardiac muscle:
+Metabolism of Cardiac muscle

-The cardiac muscle, or myocardium, has high energy demands to continuously pump blood throughout the body.
-To meet these demands, it relies on a combination of energy sources and metabolic pathways to generate ATP (adenosine triphosphate), the energy currency of cells.

-Energy Sources for Cardiac Muscle:
+Fatty Acids

-- 1. Fatty Acids: The primary energy source for the heart is fatty acids.
-Cardiac muscle extracts fatty acids from circulating triglycerides or from stored triglycerides within the muscle cells.
-Fatty acids undergo beta oxidation in the mitochondria, producing acetylCoA, which enters the Krebs cycle to generate ATP through oxidative phosphorylation. - 2.
-Glucose: The heart can also utilize glucose for energy.
-Glucose enters cardiac muscle cells via glucose transporters and undergoes glycolysis to produce pyruvate.
-Pyruvate can then enter the mitochondria to generate ATP through the Krebs cycle and oxidative phosphorylation. - 3.
-Lactate: In certain conditions, such as during intense exercise or in situations of low oxygen (anaerobic conditions), lactate produced by other tissues can be taken up by the heart and converted back into pyruvate, which can then be used as an energy source.
+- The primary energy source for the heart is fatty acids.
+Cardiac muscle extracts fatty acids from circulating triglycerides or from stored triglycerides within the muscle cells. - Fatty acids undergo beta oxidation in the mitochondria, producing acetylCoA, which enters the Krebs cycle to generate ATP through oxidative phosphorylation

+Glucose:

+- The heart can also utilize glucose for energy.
+Glucose enters cardiac muscle cells via glucose transporters and undergoes glycolysis to produce pyruvate. - Pyruvate can then enter the mitochondria to generate ATP through the Krebs cycle and oxidative phosphorylation.

+Lactate

+During intense exercise or in situations of low oxygen (anaerobic conditions), lactate produced by other tissues can be taken up by the heart and converted back into pyruvate, which can then be used as an energy source.

-2.3 Nervous and chemical regulation of heart, Effect of temperature and stress on heart, Blood pressure and hypertension.
+Nervous and chemical regulation of heart

-Nervous and chemical regulation of heart: The regulation of the heart involves a combination of nervous and chemical mechanisms that coordinate to maintain its rate, rhythm, and force of contraction.
-These regulatory systems help ensure that the heart functions efficiently and meets the body's demands.

-Nervous Regulation:
+Baroreceptors and Reflexes

-1. Autonomic Nervous System (ANS):
+Autonomic Nervous System (ANS)